ldtteam/minecolonies/README.md

 #### Setup Java
 The Java JDK is used to compile MineColonies.

-1. Download and install the Java JDK 8.
+1. Download and install the Java JDK 17.
-    * [Windows](https://adoptopenjdk.net/): Choose OpenJDK 8 (LTS) version and HotSpot JVM, then click the `latest release` button.
-After the download is complete, open the file, accept the license agreement, and in a custom setup make sure that `Add to Path` and `Set JAVA_HOME` are set to `Entire feature will be installed on your local hard drive`.
+    * [Windows](https://adoptium.net/temurin/releases/): Choose `JDK 17 - LTS` version, then download the latest installer.
+After the download is complete, open the file, accept the license agreement, and in a custom setup make sure that `Add to Path` and `Set or override JAVA_HOME` are set to `Entire feature will be installed on your local hard drive`.
 Then choose `Install` and wait for the installation to finish.
     * Linux: Installation methods for certain popular flavors of Linux are listed below.
-If your distribution is not listed, follow the instructions specific to your package manager or install it manually [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+If your distribution is not listed, follow the instructions specific to your package manager or install it manually [here](https://www.oracle.com/java/technologies/downloads/#java17).
-		* Gentoo: `emerge dev-java/openjdk-bin:8`
+		* Gentoo: `emerge dev-java/openjdk-bin:17`
-		* Archlinux: `pacman -S jdk8-openjdk`
+		* Archlinux: `pacman -S jdk17-openjdk`
-		* Ubuntu/Debian: `apt-get install openjdk-8-jdk`
+		* Ubuntu/Debian: `apt-get install openjdk-17-jdk`
-		* Fedora: `yum install java-1.8.0-openjdk`
+		* Fedora: `yum install java-17-openjdk`
 2. Open up your command line and run `javac`.
 If it spews out a bunch of possible options and the usage, you're good to go.
 If not, try the steps again.

 **Troubleshooting**